oscar-bender-stone/honors-thesis/source/foundations.typ

 #let PA = math.bold("PA")
 #let ZFC = math.bold("ZFC")

-== First Order Logic
+== Peano Arithmetic

 #let LFOL = $ cal(L)_"FOL" $

 The foundations of Welkin are based on the first-order theory of Peano Arithmetic.
-Before introducing this theory, we review key aspects of first-order logic.
+We will integrate the presentation of both.
+We only introduce one notion general to first-order logic:

 #definition[
-  The *language* of first-order logic consists of the symbols $LFOL = {and or -> forall exists ()}$, with symbols called:
+  The *language* of first-order logic consists of the symbols $LFOL = {not and or -> forall exists ()}$, with symbols called:
-  - *connectives*: *and* $and$, *or* $or$, and *implication* $->$
+  - *connectives*: *not* $not$, *and* $and$, *or* $or$, *implication* $->$
   - *quantifiers* called *forall* $forall$ and *exists* $exists$
   - *left/right parantheses* ()
 ]<fol_lang>

-We will restrict our _primary_ language to ensure simplicity of the checker, but extra notation is added throughout in a meta-theoretic sense.
+We will restrict our _primary_ language to ensure simplicity of the checker, limited to the language of Peano Arithmetic, but extra notation is added throughout in a meta-theoretic sense.

-== Peano Arithmetic

-Now we introduce the full list of axioms for $PA$, the relevant results, and justify why $PA$ is the most "minimal" theory suitable for this language.

 #let LA = $ cal(L)_A $
 #let LT = $ cal(L)_T $